WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 <div class="img" float="right"><img src="./resources/arr3.png" /></div>

-- Now that we have seen how to work with an empty array, lets look at creating a new array with the indexs initalized with preset values.
+- Now that we have seen how to work with an empty array, let's look at creating a new array with the indices initialized with preset values.

-- Lets enter into anouther array the amount of each food item: Milk 1000 gallons, Fruit 100 cases, Meat 2000 pounds,Wine 10000 gallons, Bread 1500 loafs
+- Let's enter into another array the amount of each food item: Milk 1000 gallons, Fruit 100 cases, Meat 2000 pounds, Wine 10000 gallons, Bread 1500 loaves

 !SLIDE